Inkpen: Iron Age

-In the Iron Age burial mounds and circles gave way to permanent fields and hill forts such as Walbury Camp on Walbury Hill adjacent to Gallows Down.
+In the Iron Age burial mounds and circles gave way to permanent fields and hillforts such as Walbury Camp on Walbury Hill adjacent to Gallows Down.
 It was built in around 600 BC and remained in use until about the time of the Roman conquest of Britain.
 The construction of its massive banks and ditches, encircling some 80 acre, would have been an enormous feat.
 It would have been defended by a timber fence or palisade and populated with round houses and, maybe, pens for livestock.
 Walbury Camp was built, not only for the protection of the locals from attack by warring groups, but also in response to the increasing importance of the hilltop tracks for trade and the movement of livestock.

 Roman

 There is little evidence of Roman activity in Inkpen.
 Some of the hill trail trade was diverted down to the Ermin Way and Romanized Britons certainly lived in the area.
 In 1984 archaeological finds were discovered near Lower Green suggesting the presence of a Roman dwelling of some kind, possibly not unlike the Roman villas found at nearby Kintbury and Littlecote.
 During building work near Combe in 2003, a Roman burial was found.